 Data and digital innovation will be a key part of realising environmental targets and ensuring compliance with environmental regulations.
-This event will explore the different ways that data can support environmental regulation and the ways in which this may change in the future:
+This event explores the different ways that data can support environmental regulation and the ways in which this may change in the future:

 The Office for Environmental Protection (OEP) monitors, critically assesses and reports on governments' progress in improving the natural environment in line with their Environmental Improvement Plans (EIPs), goals and targets.
 The OEP is required by our enabling legislation to produce an annual report on progress and this assessment and scrutiny underpins the delivery of the EIPs and targets in law.
 Effective monitoring can drive improvement of environmental outcomes and how the OEP is developing our approach to monitoring and evaluating Government’s progress will be presented.